-The next step in landing an EU job is the Assessment Centre (or AC), and the first exam to sit is the Case Study.
-For many people, this is the scariest part of the whole EPSO competition process, but fear not: we have created this step-by-step guide to help you plan and schedule your preparation to become a Case Study pro by the time you enter the exam room.
+For ongoing EPSO competitions in 2023, the next step to landing an EU job is still to try and pass the Assessment Centre (or AC).
+Depending on your competition, one of these exams may be the Case Study.
+For many people, this is the scariest part of the whole EPSO competition process, but fear not: the EU Training team has created this step-by-step guide to help you plan and schedule your preparation to become a Case Study pro by the time your exam day rolls around.

 Step #1: Re-read the notice of competition

-Along with the communications you receive to your EPSO account, the notice of competition is your #1 official source of information from EPSO.
+Along with the communications you receive directly in your EPSO account, the Notice of Competition is your Number One official source of information from EPSO.
 Read it again!
-It tells you all the basic information about the structure of the AC and the competencies tested by each exercise.
+It tells you all the basic information about the structure of the Assessment Centre and the competencies tested by each exercise.

 The case study is designed to assess general competencies. and for some specialists, their competence in their field as well (but this will be mentioned clearly in the Notice of Competition).
 Your notice of competition will state explicitly which are the competencies measured by the case study in your case, as this can vary slightly depending on your field and the grade of the position.